w3c/wot-scripting-api/ManagerThing.md

 # WoT ManagerThing

-The purpose of this document is to explain ManagerThing.
+The purpose of this document is to explain ManagerThing that can deal remote Thing lifecycle management by co-working with ScriptingAPI.

 ### 1. ManagerThing